 I tell you I will not make any more raids, The elusive going-elsewhere motherboard An electrical sound marking stretches Afternoon is carving into the wood of us, That's our modern way of saline allegory— To make gods of times of day.
 I won't Cooperate with this love that steals itself Into a brand name,

-Born in New York in 1970, Jordan Davis was recognized for his editing and criticism as early as high school, winning prizes from the Columbia Scholastic Press Association.
-Davis went on to attend Columbia College where he studied under Kenneth Koch and was an editor of the college's paper.
-He graduated with a B.A. in English in 1992, while continuing to work as Koch's assistant and editor.
+Jordan Davis was born in New York in 1970.
+He attended Columbia College, where he studied under Kenneth Koch and was an editor of the college's paper.
+He graduated with a BA in English in 1992 while continuing to work as Koch's assistant and editor.

-In 2003, Davis released his first collection of poetry, Million Poems Journal (Faux, 2003).
-Since then he has coedited several collections of poetry, including Free Radicals: American Poets Before Their First Books (Subpress, 2004) and The Collected Poems of Kenneth Koch (Knopf, 2005).
-Davis has reviewed poetry for both Publishers Weekly and Kirkus Reviews, and has written about poetry for Paper, Slate, and The Village Voice.
+Davis is the author of the poetry collections Shell Game (Edge Books, 2018) and Million Poems Journal (Faux, 2003), as well as several chapbooks.
+He has also coedited several collections of poetry, including Free Radicals: American Poets Before Their First Books (Subpress, 2004) and The Collected Poems of Kenneth Koch (Knopf, 2005).

 From 1992 to 1994, Davis served as editor of the Poetry Project Newsletter.
 In 1995, he became host and curator of the Poetry City reading series.
 He was also an editor for Teachers and Writers Collaborative for several years, and in 1999, he founded the literary journal The Hat with a Teachers and Writers colleague, Chris Edgar.
 From 2010 to 2012, he served as the poetry editor of The Nation, and he has written about poetry for Paper, Slate, The Village Voice, and Constant Critic, among other publications.

 Davis lives and works in New York City.